Portfolio Title

 I've stayed at home with the girls because family is important.

-So, I'm working close to home -
+So, I've worked close to home -

-a community theatre for young people and the local high school,
+for years that meant a community theatre for young people and the local high school,

-As a result, most of my shows are low budget (under $2000).
+most of my shows are low budget (under $2000).

 That's not a complaint, just a fact.